NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

 velocity aberration and atmospheric refraction.
 These corrections will shift point locations by over a meter for some images.
-However this is still smaller error than the error from measurement of the spacecraft’s position and orientation.
+However this is still smaller error than the error from measurement of the spacecraft's position and orientation.
 The latter can be corrected using bundle adjustment, ideally used with ground control points (:numref:`bundle_adjust`).
 Alternatively, the ``pc_align`` tool discussed in :numref:`pc-align-example`